-- b) A "proper invoice" is defined here as a written request for payment setting forth the CDTA purchase order number, description, quantity and price of goods or property delivered or services rendered to CDTA. - c) For all categories of contracts listed in section two of this policy and notwithstanding any other contract agreements to the contrary, it is CDTA's intent to make payment of vendor/contractor invoices within thirty calendar days, excluding legal holidays, after receipt of a proper invoice in the Finance Department or the date on which CDTA receives the purchased goods, property or service covered by the proper invoice, whichever is later.
-When prompt payment is not made as described above and vendor/contractor has satisfied all requirements of this policy, interest will be paid by CDTA upon receipt of a written request therefore from the contractor/vendor within one year of and for a period of up to one year from the date such interest would commence to accrue under this policy. - d) Interest shall be computed at the rate equal to the rate set by the New York State Tax Commission for Corporate Taxes pursuant to paragraph one of subsection (e) of section one thousand ninety-six (1096) of the tax law.
-Interest shall be computed from the date the Prompt Payment period expires and will terminate upon the date of mailing of a payment by CDTA to the contractor/vendor by regular, registered, or certified mail or hand delivered to the contractor/vendor, such method to be determined by the sole judgment of CDTA. - e) For all categories of contracts listed in section 2 of this policy, the sources of funds available to CDTA to pay any interest penalty on invoices not paid within the prescribed time period of thirty calendar days after receipt of invoice in the Finance Department are limited to the following: - 1.
-Passenger Revenues - 2.
-Advertising Revenues - 3.
-Mortgage Tax Receipts
+b.
+A "proper invoice" is defined here as a written request for payment setting forth the CDTA purchase order number, description, quantity and price of goods or property delivered or services rendered to CDTA.
+Contractor invoices covering labor on public work contracts must include complete and accurate certified payrolls.

+c.
+For all categories of contracts listed in Section 2 of this policy and notwithstanding any other contract agreements to the contrary, it is CDTA's intent to make payment of vendor/contractor invoices within thirty calendar days, excluding legal holidays, after receipt of a proper invoice in the Finance Department or the date on which CDTA received the purchased goods, property or service covered by the proper invoice, whichever is later.
+When prompt payment is not made as descried above and vendor/contractor has satisfied all requirements of this policy, interest will be paid by CDTA upon receipt of a written request therefore from the contractor/vendor within one year of and for a period of up to one year from the date such interest would commence to accrue under this policy.

+d.
+Interest shall be computed at the rate equal to the rate set by the New York State Tax Commission for Corporate Taxes pursuant to paragraph one of subsection (e) of section one thousand (1096) of the tax law.
+Interest shall be computed from the date the Prompt Payment period expires and will terminate upon the date of mailing a payment by CDTA to the contractor/vendor by regular, registered or certified mail or hand delivered to the contractor/vendor, such method to be determined by the sole judgement of CDTA.

+- e.
+For all categories of contracts listed in Section 2 of this policy, the sources of funds available to CDTA to pay any interest penalty on invoices not paid within the prescribed time-period of thirty calendar days after receipt of invoice in the Finance Department are limited to the following:

+- 1. Passenger Revenues

+- 2. Advertising Revenues

+- 3. Mortgage Tax Receipts